ejwillemse/BAN313/chapter5.md

 For our drill-hole example we have the following repair options.
 If a hole is too big the product is scrapped since we cannot make the hole smaller.
 If a hole is too small, we can attempt to re-drill the hole using a specialized drilling machine.
 With this second attempt, much can go wrong.
-The part might crack or the resulting hole may be too big, in which case the products will be scrapped in any-case.
+The part might crack or the resulting hole may be too big, in which case the product will be scrapped in any-case.

 The probability of the rework being successful is known to be **65%**.

 To simulate the rework process we can use the `sample` function with replacement.
-First we need to determine the number of products that we will rework, `nRework`, and then use the probability of a rework being successful, `pFixed`.
+First we need to determine the number of products that we will rework, `nRework`, and then use the probability of a rework being successful, `pFixed = 0.65`.
 Thereafter we can simulate which products are reworked successfully and which are note using the following code:

 ```